 - a) what time of year to visit, bearing in mind the weather conditions in southern Morocco.
 More at http://www.holiday-weather.com/taroudant/averages/

-From late Autumn 2019 we expect (but cannot yet promise) that all our rooms will be on the ground floor, although access to the roof terrace will be via staircases.
+From the beginning of 2020 all our rooms are on the ground floor, although access to the roof terrace will be via a staircase.